 One of the “civilian” talkback participants said that the virtual experience was not a movie, not Netflix, and not quite theater, but that he’d been looking forward to watching Teenage Dick all week.
 The appointment viewing really meant a lot to him.

 “Who would have thought we would have looked to Richard for assistance in this time?” he said.

-Teenage Dick by Theater Wit continues as a videostream through April 19.
+Teenage Dick by Theater Wit as a videostream has been extended through May 17.
 Tickets are $28 for showings at 8pm Thursday-Saturday and 2:30pm Sunday.
 The playbill is available here as a PDF.
 Once tickets are purchased, the box office will send you an email with a link to a message from director Brian Balcom to test the tech (and you can contact the box office with any issues).
 Then, a few minutes before the scheduled time, you will receive a one-time Vimeo link and unique password.
 These also work for multiple tickets, where viewers can share the info in multiple locations anywhere in the world for group purchases.
 Running time is 100 minutes with no intermission.
 Theater Wit will consider an extension, depending on audience response.